STEWART A. WARE

 Manuscripts in Preparation:

-• Toy*, Jennifer, S. A. Ware, and Alexandra E. Loudon*.
+• Toy*, Jennifer, S. A. Ware, Alexandra E. Loudon*, Hope Sanders*, Jared Lawson*, and Stephanie Roussel*.
 Post-hurricane response of herbaceous and woody ground layer vegetation in a Coastal Plain hardwood forest.

 • Thomas Jefferson Medal for Contributions to Natural Science in Virginia, 2006.
 Awarded by Virginia Museum of Natural History.